Lamotrigine for preventing seizures

 If you think someone else may have taken the medicine by accident, contact your doctor straight away.

 - Keep the medicine in a cupboard, away from heat and direct sunlight.

 - It does not need to be kept in the fridge.

 - Make sure that children cannot see or reach the medicine.

-Your child’s hospital doctor, epilepsy nurse or pharmacist will be able to give you more information about lamotrigine and other medicines used to treat epilepsy.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Lamotrigine and about other medicines used to treat epilepsy.